rust-lang/chalk/chalk-engine/src/README.md

 lookup will fail, and we will create a new table T0, corresponding to the u-canonical goal Q.

-**Ignoring negative reasoning and regions.** To start, we'll ignore the possibility of negative goals like `not { Foo }`.
+### Ignoring negative reasoning and regions

+To start, we'll ignore the possibility of negative goals like `not {
+Foo }`.
 We'll phase them in later, as they bring several complications.

+### Creating a table

-**Creating a table.** When we first create a table, we also initialize it with a set of *initial strands*.
-A "strand" is kind of like a "thread" for the solver: it contains a particular way to produce an answer.
+When we first create a table, we also initialize it with a set of *initial strands*.
+A "strand" is kind of like a "thread" for the
+solver: it contains a particular way to produce an answer.
 The initial set of strands for a goal like `Rc<?0>: Debug` (i.e., a "domain goal") is determined by looking for *clauses* in the environment.
 In Rust, these clauses derive from impls, but also from where-clauses that are in scope.
 In the case of our example, there would be three clauses, each coming from the program.
-Using a Prolog-like notation, these look like:
+Using a Prolog-like notation, these look
+like:

 ```
 (u32: Debug).